Acehnese language: Grammar

 Acehnese features a split ergative system.
 Intransitives that align with the agent of a transitive verb (Sa) always show agreement by a proclitic (1).
 Meanwhile, intransitives that align with the patient of a transitive verb (Sp) may optionally show agreement by an enclitic (2).
 Volitionality is the determining factor for whether an intransitive verb is Sa or Sp.

+Pronouns

+All Acehnese pronouns and animate, more often than not human, a demonstative is used to refer to something inanimate.
+As with Malay, Acehnese only distinguishes between singular and plural, though they do have a system of respect or politeness.

+The table below provides the most commonly used pronouns and their respect in the Acehnese language: